"One-hour Mathematical Lecture Series" ——When do groups recognize coordinates?

 Bio-Sketch:

-Kyle Gannon recieved his PhD at the Univeristy of Notre Dame in 2020.
-He was a Hedrick Assistant Professor at UCLA from 2020-2023.
-He became an assistant professor at BICMR in 2023.
-His interest are in mathematical logic, more specifically model theory and its connenctions to topological dynamics, measure theory, and probability theory.
+Kyle Gannon received his PhD from the University of Notre Dame in 2020.
+He served as a Hedrick Assistant Professor at UCLA from 2020 to 2023 and became an assistant professor at BICMR in 2023.
+His research interests lie in mathematical logic, specifically model theory and its connections to topological dynamics, measure theory, and probability theory.